 Collaborative research has a critical role to play in furthering our understanding of African politics.
 Many of the most important and interesting questions in the field are difficult, if not impossible, to tackle without some form of collaboration, either between academics within and outside of Africa – often termed North-South research partnerships, or between those researchers and organizations from outside the academic world.
 This chapter examines the challenges that arise in these types of collaborations, and how they can be made more equitable.

+Dodsworth, Susan and Nic Cheeseman.
 2017.
-Defending democracy: When do parliaments protect political space?, for the Westminster Foundation for Democracy (with Nic Cheeseman).
+Defending democracy: When do parliaments protect political space?
+(Westminster Foundation for Democracy: London).

 Governments seeking to close political space have a number of tools at their disposal.
 One popular tactic is to suppress civil society by restricting foreign funding, controlling registration and imposing onerous reporting requirements.
 Parliaments often aid and abet executives in this process, even in purportedly democratic states.
 This paper examines when parliaments protect political space by rejecting restrictive civil society laws.
 In doing so, it identifies several factors that shape the success (or failure) of international efforts to motivate legislatures to defend democracy.
 Two paired comparisons – one of Kenya and Uganda, and another of Kyrgyzstan and Kazakhstan – expose the importance of local actors and the critical role of the incentives that face individual legislators.

+Dodsworth, Susan and Nic Cheeseman.
 2017.
-From strategy to implementation: The case of civil society, for the Westminster Foundation for Democracy (with Nic Cheeseman).
+From strategy to implementation: The case of civil society (Westminster Foundation for Democracy: London).

 This paper demonstrates the challenges that those working to strengthen democracy confront in putting their strategies into practice, using the Westminster Foundation for Democracy’s (WFD) work with civil society as an example.
 The paper situates WFD’s support to civil society within its broader strategy, considering why WFD supports civil society and where it fits in its theory of change.
 It then explores how WFD implements that strategy on the ground using a current programme in Macedonia as an example.
 The paper analyses strategy and implementation in light of existing research on the role of civil society in democratization and the way in which the international community supports it.
 This allows us identify the strengths and weaknesses of the current approach, as well as options for mitigating risks and windows of opportunity for increasing impact.
 These have implications beyond WFD – DFID’s recent Civil Society Partnership Review demonstrates that other organisations face similar issues.

+Dodsworth, Susan and Nic Cheeseman.
 2016.
-More than ideology, more than elections: A strategic approach to sister-party support, for the Westminster Foundation for Democracy (with Nic Cheeseman).
+More than ideology, more than elections: A strategic approach to sister-party support.
+(Westminster Foundation for Democracy: London).

 Support to political parties is perhaps the most difficult, and most criticized, form of democracy promotion.
 Despite this, there is relatively little research identifying how it might be made more effective.
 This policy paper draws on the body of practice accumulated by UK political parties, through programmes funded via the Westminster Foundation for Democracy, to help fill that gap.
 It examines what their distinctive approach to political party strengthening contributes to democracy promotion and identifies where these approaches work best.
 The evidence suggests that the sister-party model – a model centred on relationships between parties with similar ideological positions – has value, but that it would be more effective if it were deployed more strategically.
 When adopting this model, democracy promoters should be more selective about who they work with, where they work, and the kind of work they do.